 The new coronavirus—or COVID-19—is spreading across the United States.
 Health officials are working to understand how to contain it.
-The Centers for Disease Control and Prevention (CDC) now recommends that everyone in the general public wear a facial mask in addition to continuing to follow social distancing guidelines when they must go out into public.
+The Centers for Disease Control and Prevention (CDC) now recommends that everyone in the general public wear a facial mask in addition to continuing to follow physical distancing guidelines when they must go out into public.

 Path to improved health

 At first, the CDC said not to wear a mask.
 Why do we now need to wear masks?

 As we receive more data about COVID-19, we know more about how it spreads.
 Data shows that many people already have the virus who do not know that they have it.
 They are asymptomatic, or not showing symptoms.
 It can take up to 14 days for a person who has been infected to develop symptoms.
 That means that when these people go to places like grocery stores and cough or sneeze, they are unintentionally spreading the virus.

 The CDC recommendation is designed to slow the rate of spread of the virus in your community and to protect as many people as possible.
 Wearing a mask will help to contain your own germs while you are talking but especially should you cough or sneeze in a public place.
 It will help to prevent you from giving COVID-19 to other people.

-Do I still need to practice social distancing?
+Do I still need to practice physical distancing?

 Yes.
 Wearing a mask should not take the place of physical distancing.
 You should still stay at least 6 feet away from other people when you go out in public.
 A mask may help to prevent you from giving the virus to others, but also protects you (the wearer) by reducing the amount of virus exposure.
 It is still important that you stay home as much as possible and continue to properly wash your hands.

 Is there a vaccine for COVID-19?